 There is no perfect spotting scope for birding because it always depends on the preference of the user.
-There are always compromises with these products like the price for the quality or magnification for field of view.
+There are always compromises with these products, like the price for the quality or magnification for field of view.

-Why magnification is important for a bird spotting scope?
+Why is magnification important for a bird spotting scope?

-3 Best Spotting Scopes for Birding
+Top 3 Best Spotting Scopes for Birding Comparison

-Let us take a look at the top three best spotting scopes for birding that you can easily find in the market today.
+Let us take a look at the top three spotting scopes for birding that you can easily find in the market today.

 Aside from its generous lens, it also has different zoom magnifications making it one of the best spotters to use when it comes to image size results.
 This spotting scope is a sight tube and is covered in a strong durable armor that is also shockproof.
 One feature of the Barska Blackhawk Spotter is its glare-reducing extendable sunshade making it more comfortable to use even in broad daylight.
 The lens of this scope copies green and it is 100% waterproof and fogproof.

 If you need a tripod, this package comes with one metal tabletop tripod as a bonus.
 There are two cases included as well, one aluminum carrying case and a soft carrying case.
 The color of this spotting scope is green and it has a dimension of 9 x 7 x 17 inches.
 The scope weighs 4.41 pounds and if you think it is a bit heavy for you, you can always use the tripod that comes with.

 This spotting scope for birding also features Porro Prism for maximum image quality while the triplet apochromatic lens reduces chromatic aberration.
 Why it costs a lot you say?
 Well, the O-ring sealed optics of this spotting scope is 100% moisture, dust and debris free plus you can be sure that it would not have any internal fogging issues in the future because of the argon gas purged into it.
 This spotting scope has a dimension of 1 x 1 x 1 inches and weighs 4.1 pounds.

 Choosing the best spotting scope for birding can be a challenge for beginners especially for those who knows nothing about scopes and binoculars.
 For tips and guides on how to get a bird spotting scope, read some best spotting scopes for birding reviews and learn from it.
 Understanding the basic feature, use and pros and cons a specific spotting scope can help any buyer in getting their money’s worth!